mlm-games/twrp_thor_5_pro/README.md

 Tried some stuff, and in the end mtkclient on liveusb worked (mtkclient gui -> unlock bootloader).
 It doesnt clear any data but i would advise to backup before doing this incase something goes wrong.

-Then flashed the magisk [boot.img](https://github.com/mlm-games/twrp_thor_5_pro/releases/tag/v1.1) (`fastboot flash boot patched-boot.img`) and then flashed twrp using the official twrp app (or u could rename recovery-from-boot.p to .bak).
+Then flashed the magisk patched [boot.img](https://github.com/mlm-games/twrp_thor_5_pro/releases/tag/v1.1) for 2019-12 firmware (`fastboot flash boot patched-boot.img`) and then flashed twrp using the official twrp app (or u could rename recovery-from-boot.p to .bak).
+If u are on older firmware.
+Just use magisk 27.0 to patch boot.img

 # TWRP for Zeblaze Thor 5 Pro